JadBghiel/secured/README.txt

     ✕ int ht_delete(hashtable_t *ht, char *key);
     ✕ char *ht_search(hashtable_t *ht, char *key);

-makes sure collisions are handled
+makes sure collisions are handled:

+if the hash_value is the same in the same index put it into the ll if